ctoesca/redjs/README.md

 # redjs
 Redjs is a Redis-like in-memory data store, for use in nodejs cluster.

-Very often, a Nodejs application use 'cluster' module, ans is running on several processes.
-Then you need to share data between processes, and send messages (pub/sub).
-Redis is a good solution to do that, but sometime you want to provide a application without heavy dependancies.
-You can then replace Ioredis by Redjs and later, replace Redjs with Ioredis.

 No Redis installation is required: all operations are performed in-memory.

-Redjs can be replaced by [Ioredis](https://github.com/luin/ioredis) if you want to use Redis.
+Very often, a Nodejs application use 'cluster' module, and is running on several processes.
+Then you need to share data and send messages (pub/sub) between processes.

+Redis is a good solution to do that, but sometime you want to provide a standalone application without heavy dependancies.
+You can then use Redjs and later, replace Redjs with [Ioredis](https://github.com/luin/ioredis), without changing the code.

 # Quick Start